 Family.
 Based on the word's Latin root familia that describes a congregation of slaves and relatives headed by a paterfamilias, Aureli argues that the very concept of 'family' normalizes this type of relationship.
-"As such, the family is not simply a biological and affective unit but rather an economic and juridical construct whose goal is to ensure both the reproduction and the population and the general order of society."
+"As such, the family is not simply a biological and affective unit but rather an economic and juridical construct whose goal is to ensure both the reproduction and the population and the general order of society."24

 Family as an estate.
 Following Yan Thomas, a Roman-law scholar, Aureli composes his third argument.
 Thomas points out that Roman law was the phenomena that initiated the inclusion of things in the domain of law.
 When things acquire an economic value, it is considered a legal abstraction that is based strictly on exchange value.
-The Romans initiated this way of thinking based on economic value, still valid in our day, when they first defined res publica and res sacra as parcels of land offered to the gods, thus excluded from commerce.
-This practice has defined the remaining territory as private land, res privata, that is, as something that can be traded, as something that can acquire an exchange value.
+The Romans initiated this way of thinking based on economic value, still valid in our day, when they first defined res publica and res sacra as parcels of land offered to the gods, thus excluded from commerce.25 This practice has defined the remaining territory as private land, res privata, that is, as something that can be traded, as something that can acquire an exchange value.
 "This implied that Romans' legal strategy of exclusion and inclusion defined things according to whether it was possible to exchange them."26 When included in the domain of law, objects became exchangeable goods.
 Aureli points out that the family in Roman culture was defined more by law than by biological heredity, which meant that the head of the family had the right to legally adopt adult persons into the family or to exchange status of family members in order to manage the economic conditions of his property.

-23. Pier V. Aureli and Maria S. Giudici, "Familiar Horror: Toward a Critique of Domestic Space."
+^{23.} Pier V. Aureli and Maria S. Giudici, "Familiar Horror: Toward a Critique of Domestic Space."
 Log 38 (2016): 113.

-24. Aureli and Giudici, "Familiar Horror: Toward a Critique of Domestic Space", 113.
+^{24.} Aureli and Giudici, "Familiar Horror: Toward a Critique of Domestic Space", 113.

-25. Yan Thomas, "La valeur des choses.
+^{25.} Yan Thomas, "La valeur des choses.
 Le droit romain hors la religion", in Annales.
-Histoire, sciences sociales, vol. 57, no. 6, pp. 1431-1462, Cambridge University Press, 2002, quoted in Aureli and Giudici, "Familiar Horror", 114 paterfamilias and matrona conjugal relationship, wife is part of her father's or her husband's familia.
+Histoire, sciences sociales, vol. 57, no. 6, pp. 1431-1462, Cambridge University Press, 2002, quoted in Aureli and Giudici, "Familiar Horror", 114 parental relationship, brothers and sisters of paterfamilias, elderly and and children kinship bond and relatives strong affectional bond with the masters.